GoldSrc Map Texture Tutorial

 Or configure wadmaker to automatically place the wad on creation.
 Copy the example batch file int he wadmaker folder "example batch file - WadMaker.bat", open with notepad or notepad++ and follow the comments and replace or change any of the output directory lines.
 The file has comments and instructions within.

-7) Here it is.
+3) Here it is.
 Now apply your texture and its in the map.
-Compile your map and observer.
+Compile your map and observe.

 If you are using J.A.C.K editor and get a compile error be sure that the existing parameters have quotations around it and the -wadinclude mywad.wad are outside of the quotes.
 An example image here.